top of page

 How much is a consultation?

-We charge a $100 non-refundable consultation fee at the time of booking.
+We charge a $100 non-refundable consultation fee at the time of booking, which can be paid by credit card, cash, or check.
 This fee holds your place on our calendar.
-Appointments made without a consultation fee cannot be guarantied.

 What should I bring to my consultation?